peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

-        - Workaround for gzipped support under Galaxy release 16.01 or older. v0.3.2  - Fixed incomplete ``@CLI_OPTIONS@`` macro in the help text for the ``tblastn`` and ``blastdbcmd`` wrappers.
+        - Workaround for gzipped support under Galaxy release 16.01 or older. v0.3.2  - Fixed incomplete ``@CLI_OPTIONS@`` macro in the help text for the ``tblastn`` and ``blastdbcmd`` wrappers. v0.3.3  - Fixed ``tool_dependencies.xml`` to use BLAST+ 2.7.1 (useful only for older Galaxy instances - we recommend conda for dependencies now).
 ======= ======================================================================